nadnerb/terraform-elasticsearch/README.md

 ## Requirements

 * Terraform >= v0.6.15
-* Elasticsearch IAM profile called elasticSearchNode with [EC2 permissions](https://github.com/elastic/elasticsearch-cloud-aws#recommended-ec2-permissions)
+* Elasticsearch IAM profile called elasticSearchNode with [EC2 permissions](https://github.com/elastic/elasticsearch-cloud-aws#recommended-ec2-permissions).
+You can also use the iam project found in the iam directory.
+This only needs to be done once per account.

 Packer AMI's